BrianMinister/OpenBookOnHow/README.md

 # Open Book On How
+## AKA: How do we live in a post government world, a practical view.
 "Open Book on How" is a guide on how to move from state managed society to private managed society

 ## Ideas that are planned for this book.